bkthomps/Containers/documentation.md

 Each container has an initialization function which returns the container object.
 For a deque, this would be `deque_init()` which returns a `deque`.
-The returned object is a pointer to an internal struct which contains data and book keeping information.
+The returned object is a pointer to an internal struct which contains data and bookkeeping information.
 However, this is abstracted away to reduce mistakes, and since it is not stored in the most easy manner.
 More information about the initialization type of function is presented below in its own section.